TAUSBV/dqf-api/v3/README.md

 <a name="projectChild"/>
 ## Project/Child
-A Child Project is used to handle the actual translation/revision work.
-To declare a Child Project the [POST /v3/project/child](http://dqf-api.ta-us.net/#!/Project%2FChild/add) has to be used.
+A child project is used to handle the actual translation/revision work.
+To declare a child project the [POST /v3/project/child](http://dqf-api.ta-us.net/#!/Project%2FChild/add) has to be used.
 The parent's _UUID_ must be specified to create a parent/child relationship (remember that a hierarchical tree structure is used).

-**Example:** _Child1_ will declare the Master Project's UUID as the parentKey.
+**Example:** _Child1_ will declare the master project's UUID as the parentKey.
 Of course, Child1 can have as many siblings as needed.
 If then a child of _child1_ (_child1.1_) needs to be created, the same endpoint will be used but with the _child1 UUID_ as a parentKey.

 A Child Project can be of two types: *translation* or *review*.
 * A _translation_ Child Project should be used for all workflow steps until the translation is completed.